Joe Pesci: Acting

-He had starring roles in several other films, including Man on Fire (1987), The Super (1991), Jimmy Hollywood (1994), With Honors (also 1994) and Gone Fishin' (1997).
+Pesci had starring roles in several other films, including Man on Fire (1987), The Super (1991), Jimmy Hollywood (1994), With Honors (also 1994) and Gone Fishin' (1997).
 Pesci's role in With Honors was a dramatic role in which he played a homeless man living on the campus of Harvard.

 Musical

-In 1998, he released his second album and his first in 30 years, Vincent LaGuardia Gambini Sings Just for You which was named after his character from the 1992 film My Cousin Vinny.
+In 1998, Pesci released his second album and his first in 30 years, Vincent LaGuardia Gambini Sings Just for You, which was named after his character from the 1992 film My Cousin Vinny.
 The album was both humorous and serious, exploring a variety of genres, though most of it was big band jazz.
 The album spawned the single "Wise Guy", a rap number that played on the gangsta theme by making reference to Mafia gangsterism.
-"Wise Guy" interpolated the 1980 hit "Rapture" by Blondie, and was co-written and produced by the hip-hop production team the Trackmasters.
+"Wise Guy" interpolated the 1980 hit "Rapture" by Blondie and was co-written and produced by the hip-hop production team the Trackmasters.

 Semi-retirement from acting

 In 1999, Pesci retired from acting to pursue a musical career and to enjoy life away from the camera.
 He returned to acting when he did a cameo in De Niro's 2006 film The Good Shepherd.
-In 2010, he starred in the brothel drama Love Ranch alongside Helen Mirren.
+In 2010, Pesci starred in the brothel drama Love Ranch alongside Helen Mirren.

 Pesci appeared with Don Rickles, with whom he had worked in Casino, in a 2011 Snickers advertisement in which he portrays the angry alter ego of a young man who attends a party and becomes agitated by two women until he is calmed down by eating a Snickers bar.

 In 2011, Pesci sued Fiore Films, the producers of the film Gotti, saying they had broken their promise to cast him in the film as real-life mobster Angelo Ruggiero.
 Pesci stated that he had gained 30 lbs for the role.
 He sued them for $3 million, which was the payment he had been promised.
 The lawsuit was settled out of court in 2013 for an unspecified sum, and the role, after many production delays, eventually went to Pruitt Taylor Vince.

 Pesci appears in the 2016 music documentary Jimmy Scott: I Go Back Home, in which he is filmed recording "The Folks Who Live on the Hill" from Scott's 2017 posthumous album I Go Back Home.